Two Definitions of Quality

 • Relational qualities — those that depend on context, connection, or interaction (e.g., balance, harmony, contrast)

 Definition 2: Quality as excellence refers to degrees of goodness, beauty, or value.
-When we say something has "high quality," we mean it excels in some way that matters.
-A well-crafted chair, a powerful piece of music, or an effective policy all express quality in this evaluative sense.
+When we say something is of "high quality," we mean it excels in some way that matters.
+A well-crafted chair, an elevating piece of music, or an effective policy all express quality in this evaluative sense.

 The Connection Between Perception and Evaluation

-These two meanings are more than a quirk of language — they reflect a deep pattern in human experience.
-We can't evaluate what we haven't distinguished, and we rarely distinguish without also beginning to evaluate.
+These two distinct but connected meanings reflect a pattern in human experience.
+We can't evaluate what we haven't distinguished, and we rarely distinguish without at least beginning to evaluate.

 Consider two wooden chairs.
 We first notice their distinguishing features: one has smooth surfaces and balanced proportions, while the other feels rough and wobbles.
 These are qualities in the characteristic sense.
-But soon, we judge the smooth, balanced chair as better.
-The shift from what it's like to how good it is happens so naturally that it reveals how perception and evaluation are closely linked.
+But soon, we judge the smooth and balanced chair as better.
+The shift from what it's like to how good it is happens so naturally that it suggests that raw perception and evaluation are closely linked.

 This link has philosophical implications.
-As John Locke observed, we never perceive objects directly — only their qualities.
+John Locke observed that we never perceive objects directly — only their qualities.
 What we call a "chair" is our mental construction of features like hardness, shape, and the capacity to support sitting.
 The object itself is not separate from these qualities, but emerges from them.

 Implications